Phobetor/allegro-php/docs/Api/CategoriesAndParametersApi.md

 Get categories suggestions

 Use this resource to receive suggested categories for given phrase.
+Read more: <a href=\"../../news/udostepnilismy-nowy-zasob-dzieki-ktoremu-sprawdzisz-sugerowane-kategorie-dla-podanej-frazy-4RAl9jwX1FW\" target=\"_blank\">PL</a> / <a href=\"../../news/we-have-introduced-a-new-resource-that-allows-you-to-retrieve-the-suggested-categories-for-the-given-phrase-v8Wdy1EOyF0\" target=\"_blank\">EN</a>.

 ### Example